Kenenisa Bekele: 2008: Beijing Olympics

+2009: Berlin World Championships

 Kenenisa Bekele won two gold medals at the 2009 World Championships in Athletics, held in Berlin.
 His double victories in 5000m (13:17.09) and 10,000m (26:46.31 – a World Championships Record) were unprecedented and by doing this became the first man to take both the long-distance track gold medals at the same World Championships.
 His talent combination of endurance and speed has made it nearly impossible to defeat Kenenisa when he is at full strength.
 During the 10,000m race in which he was running behind Eritrea's Zersenay Tadesse, the broadcaster declared "it is over, in fact it was over from the start" as the final lap began and Kenenisa turned an ostensibly close race into a blowout.
 The IAAF announcer concluded, "this man is probably the greatest distance runner we will ever see."

 In spite of his unrivalled success in athletics, Kenenisa did not experience the mainstream appeal that others such as Haile Gebrselassie did.
 His quiet demeanour and aversion to interviews did not make him a highly marketable athlete in the Western world.
 Fellow world record holder Usain Bolt stated that Kenenisa Bekele's achievements had not received the recognition that they deserved.

-Injuries
+2010: Injuries

 Kenenisa made a disappointing start to 2010, finishing fourth in the Edinburgh Cross Country in a race he was favored to win – a trio of Kenyan athletes ran him out of the contest over the final lap.
 He spent the entirety of the indoor and outdoor seasons out with a ruptured calf muscle.